A criminal profile of the Gilgo Beach serial killer

 Consequently, he may have no longer felt the need to obscure their identities.
 In his mind, it didn’t matter because the authorities had no way of connecting him to them.

-He pays attention to news coverage of his crimes and adapts his M.O. accordingly.
+He pays attention to news coverage of his crimes and adapts his M.O. accordingly

-In 1996, he put Fire Island Jane Doe’s legs into a plastic bag and threw them into the bay.
-A couple of weeks later, two men spotted the bag after it washed up on a beach on Fire Island.
+In 1996, he put the legs of “Fire Island Jane Doe” in a plastic bag and threw them into the bay.
+Later, two men spotted the bag after it washed up on a beach on Fire Island.

-In 2000, LISK chopped off Valerie Mack’s right foot before he dumped her torso.
-The police believe that he may have done this to hide a tattoo on her ankle.
+Three years later, in 2000, he removed Valerie Mack’s right foot before dumping her torso.
+The police believe that he did this because she had a tattoo on her ankle.

-Three years later, in 2003, the torso of Jessica Taylor was found in Manorville.
-In Taylor’s case, he attempted to hide a tattoo on her body by cutting it with a knife.
-Fortunately, the medical examiner’s office was able to piece it back together.
-This eventually led to her identification.
+In 2003, the torso of Jessica Taylor was found in Manorville.
+In Taylor’s case, the killer attempted to hide a tattoo on her body by cutting it with a knife.

 As you can see, he seemingly adapted his M.O. with each development in the case.

-Notably, when a Buffalo news station reported on his phone calls to Melissa Barthelemy’s sister, the calls suddenly stopped.
+When a Buffalo news station reported on his phone calls to Melissa Barthelemy’s sister, the calls suddenly stopped.

 If this is true, then it is likely that he frequently Googles the case, its victims, and the officers who are in charge of it.
 He might even frequent message boards that discuss it.
 There’s also a very good possibility that he collects news clippings about the murders.